xiphonics/picoTracker/README.md

 # picoTracker

 picoTracker is a project that aims to provide a low cost open source and DIY hardware music tracker platform.
-It's firmware is essentially a modified version of [LittleGPTracker](https://littlegptracker.com/) (a.k.a piggy tracker) and keeps 90%+ of it's functionality, but I made some custom modifications, both functional and aesthetic and it might diverge more in the future.
+It's firmware started as a modified version of [LittleGPTracker](https://littlegptracker.com/) (a.k.a piggy tracker) but has now diverged in many areas and added alot of new and improved functionality.
 It implements a user interface similar to the refined track-by-joypad software [*littlesounddj*](http://www.littlesounddj.com/).

 ## Features